roeje/cis-452-projects/README.md

-# cis-452-projects
+# CIS 452 - Programming Projects and Assignments
-Projects and assignments for CIS 452 - OS
+Projects and assignments for CIS 452 - Opperating Systems